 Researchers are exploring mechanisms that drive injury to the brain and spinal cord to expose new potential therapeutic targets along the injury pathways that may stop the damage.
 These include:

-Large-scale studies tracking people with MS to identify factors that contribute to the risk of progression.
+- Large-scale studies tracking people with MS to identify factors that contribute to progression risk.

-Exploring the potential of different types of stem cells to repair the nervous system in models of the disease, and ways to enhance the survival of repair cells in the inflamed and scarred nervous system of people with MS.
+- Exploring the potential of different types of stem cells to repair the nervous system in models of the disease, and ways to enhance the survival of repair cells in inflamed and scarred nerve tissue.

 What are the solutions for people with progressive MS?